mark-casey/KPM/README.md

 ![](layout6.png)

-### SI Host Initial Setup
+### SI Host Install

- - Install an OS on the SI host.
+ - Install an OS on the SI (Supporting Infrastructure) host.
 Ubuntu 15.10 Wily x64 used for creating this document.
    - You should have one NIC connected to the IPMI network with a DHCP address.
    - You should have one NIC connected to the management network with a static IP address, as described above.
-(10.101.10.15 was used when creating this document, with the NAT router located at 10.101.10.1)
+(10.101.10.15 was used here, with the NAT router located at 10.101.10.1)
    - Install an SSH server on the SI host, then SSH to it on the management interface and continue with the following installs:
         ```
         # tools